The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Documented compliance efforts

-• Prompt breach response
+• Prompt and transparent breach responses

 • Cooperation with regulators

-• Transparent communication with affected users
+• Clear communication with affected users

-Penalties Are Not the Only Cost
+Penalties Are Only One Part of the Cost

 • Loss of user trust

-• Contractual fallout with partners
+• Contractual issues with partners

 • Increased regulatory scrutiny

-For data-driven businesses, trust erosion can be far more expensive than penalties.
+For data-driven businesses, trust erosion often proves far more expensive than any fine.

 Final Thought

-It’s whether non-compliance is survivable.
+The real question is whether non-compliance is survivable.

 Leave a Reply